← Back to 史記

 使

-In the ninth month, and for the first time, copper tiger tallies and bamboo envoy tallies were made for the governors and chancellors of the commanderies and states.
+In the ninth month, copper tiger tallies and bamboo envoy tallies were first made for the governors and chancellors of the commanderies and states.

 18

-On the dingyou day, and the last day of the tenth month of the third year, there was a solar eclipse.
-In the eleventh month, the emperor said: 'Previously the edict sent the marquises to their states, but some declined and have not gone.
+On dingyou, the final day of the tenth month in the third year, there was a solar eclipse.
+In the eleventh month, the emperor said, "Earlier I ordered the ranked marquises to go to their domains, but some have declined and still have not left.
 The Chancellor is one I value highly.
 Let him lead the marquises to their states for me.'
 Marquis Jiang, Bo, was removed as Chancellor and sent back to his state; Grand Marshal Ying, Marquis of Yingyin, became Chancellor.
-Dismiss the Grand Marshal office, and attach it to the Chancellor.
-In the fourth month, and King Zhang of Chengyang died.
-Huainan King Chang, together with his follower wei Jing, killed the Marquis of Puyang, shen Shiqi.
+The office of grand marshal was dismissed and attached to the chancellor.
+In the fourth month, Zhang, King of Chengyang, died.
+King Chang of Huainan, together with his follower Wei Jing, killed the Marquis of Puyang, Shen Shiqi.

 19